roundyyy/intelligent_mesh_combiner/README.md

 ![IntelligentMeshCombiner](imc.png)

-IntelligentMeshCombiner is a powerful Unity Editor tool designed to optimize your scenes by intelligently grouping and combining meshes based on their proximity and materials.
+Intelligent Mesh Combiner is a powerful Unity Editor tool designed to optimize your scenes by intelligently grouping and combining meshes based on their proximity and materials.
 This tool offers a sophisticated approach to reducing draw calls while preserving the visual fidelity and spatial relationships of your Unity scenes.

 ## Features